 Dunraven Bay Pinhole - Dunraven Bay, Wales, 2011

 Over the years I made a lot of pinhole cameras, usually involving some sort of conversion of old or broken camera parts.
 This was a wide angle 6x9.
-Like the beach scene in Oman, the effects are a product of the light rather than any photographic trickery.
+Like the beach scene in Oman, the effects are a product of the light, though it is also a double exposure that includes the cliff behind me.
 I took four shots before rushing off the beach, soaked by a sudden rain shower.
 This shot was published in a book of pinhole work in 2017.

 A Portrait - Pal-y-Cwrt, Wales, 2010

 The features of the face are taken as a unique identifier, hence the natural assumption that a portrait will show the face of the person with the subject fully aware of the photographer's action in taking the shot.
 In this portrait the face is not visible and the subject is not named, though she would be instantly recognisable to anyone who knew her.
 It is an expression of individuality rather than identification.